Recent News & Events

 - Bhagatji Maharaj was the second spiritual successor of Bhagwan Swaminarayan.

-- Often shunned and insulted by the ignorant, his intense desire to worship God endeared him to many.
+- His intense desire to worship God endeared him to many.

 - He lived a life of tremendous endeavour and unfailing faith according to the wishes of his guru Gunatitanand Swami.

-- His ideal moral and spiritual enlightenment singled him out as successor to Gunatitanand Swami despite his not being a saffron-clad ascetic and his lower social status.
+- His ideal moral and spiritual enlightenment singled him out as successor to Gunatitanand Swami despite not being an ordained monk.

-- A profound scholar of Sanskrit and the Hindu scriptures, he was also an effective orator responsible for elucidating the importance of the worship of Akshar and Purushottam.
-(The foundational theology of the Swaminarayan Sampradaya is the worship of Akshar and Purushottam – Bhagwan Swaminarayan along with his ideal devotee, Gunatitanand Swami.
-This supports the traditional Hindu doctrine of the worship of God with his ideal devotee, as in Krishna with Radha, Rama with Sita, and Shiva with Parvati).
+- A profound scholar of Sanskrit and the Hindu scriptures, he was responsible for explaining the importance of the worship of Akshar and Purushottam – supreme God with his ideal devotee – as revealed by Bhagwan Swaminarayan.

-- Dynamic and resolute, he overcame insurmountable odds to build five grand mandirs, consecrating within them the images of Gunatitanand Swami (Akshar) and Bhagwan Swaminarayan (Purushottam).
+- He overcame insurmountable odds to build five grand mandirs, consecrating within them the images of Gunatitanand Swami (Akshar) and Bhagwan Swaminarayan (Purushottam).

 - In 1907, he formally established Bochasanwasi Shri Akshar Purushottam Swaminarayan Sanstha (BAPS).